marco262/my_wiki/data/sandpoint/gm_notes/notebook.md

 ### Next session

-* There are 7 keys Ripnugget's keyring (more keys = more important)
+* There are 7 keys on Ripnugget's keyring (more keys = more important)
   * 2x Throne room (C19)
   * Food Storage (C20)
   * Chief's bedroom (C23)